 Business bookkeeping is crucial to the accounting process as a whole.
 That’s not the only reason why it’s important for sole traders and small businesses to understand how to keep their own books.
 Let’s drill down into why business bookkeeping matters.

 Why It’s Crucial to Keep Your Books in Order

-At the end of 2017 there were over 240,000 small to medium businesses in Wales.
+By the end of 2021 there were over 207,000 small to medium sized businesses in Wales.
 They cover all kinds of industries and sectors.
 They also encompass sole traders, partnerships and limited companies.
 What’s common to all of them is the importance of business bookkeeping.

 Business owners and sole traders must have a good understanding of the financial health of their company.
 That’s the only way they can maintain a healthy cash flow.
 It also means that any problems or troubling trends can be identified and acted upon more quickly.
 The only way to maintain that understanding is by keeping accurate, up-to-date financial records.

 For Angel Invest Wales’ business year ending March 2021, 29 companies received investment, which is up from 20 in the year ending 2019.
 Additionally, the number of angels investing grew from 49 in year end 2019, to 58 by March 2021.
 According to Beauhurst – The Deal 2021 Report, across the UK there were 2,679 deals made by angel investors, which has increased by 17% since 2020.
 Funds raised, however, increased by a massive 100% in that same time scale, reaching £22.7 billion.

 There’s also another, more practical and pragmatic reason why you should ensure your books are in good shape.
 Put simply, that’s because HMRC require it of you.
 They demand that sole traders and limited companies alike keep certain financial records.
 Sole traders need them to file accurate self-assessment tax returns.
 Limited companies must file both annual accounts and company tax returns.
 An important first step in learning how to keep your own books is finding out just what HMRC demand of you.